qbalsdon/wearOS/README.md

 The app uses [Hilt][HILT] for injecting the dependency - this enables developers to create build flavours with different watch faces.
 This is done in the [di][DIFOLDER] folder.
 Please review the [Hilt example code][HILTEXAMPLE]

+The harness app also uses two different layout modes, one for landscape tablets that is quite basic, and a phone view that uses a rudimentary implementation of [side sheets][SIDESHEET].
+This was really great learning for [motion layout][MOTIONLAYOUT] as well.

 Feel free to fork this repository and create your own faces.

 ### Changes